Adani Ports & SEZ: Dighi Port

 Dighi Port was acquired by APSEZ in February 2021, with the intention of being an alternative to the Jawaharlal Nehru Port, in Navi Mumbai.

+Gopalpur port

+In March 2024, Adani Ports and Special Economic Zone announced the acquisition of a 95% stake in Gopalpur port, located in Odisha, for approximately $162 million.
+This strategic move aims to enhance Adani Ports' presence along India's east coast.
+Gopalpur Port, handling a diverse mix of dry bulk cargo such as iron ore, coal, limestone, ilmenite, and alumina, is set to join Adani's expansive port network.
+This acquisition further supports Adani's goal to achieve cargo volume parity between India's eastern and western coasts and bolsters its integrated logistics framework.

 Awards and recognition

 In 2019, the organisation won an 'Honorary Special Mention' award at the first-ever National Corporate Responsibility (CSR) Award ceremony.
 The award was presented by Finance Minister Nirmala Sitharaman and her deputy, Anurag Thakur.

 Controversies

 Violation of environmental norms

 A committee chaired by Sunita Narain of the Centre for Science and Environment, was set up by the Union Ministry of Environment and Forests to inspect the ship-breaking facility of APSEZ near Mundra West Port in Gujarat's Kutch district.
 The committee, which submitted its report on 18 April 2013, found incontrovertible evidence of destruction, blocking of creeks, and non-compliance of other clearance conditions.
 Subsequently, on 29 July 2013, a public hearing for the project was held where people from four project-affected villages and nearby locations attended the public hearing at Tunda village in Mundra taluka and posed questions about the project and its impact on the environment.
 The public hearing was successfully completed with the answers to each question asked by villagers.
 APSEZ was fines Rs 200 crore by the Ministry of Environment and Forests.